aplteam/MarkAPL/Files/MarkAPL.md

 If you want to show a backtick at the start and/or the end of the code then you must inject additonal space characters, because otherwise it would not be possible to tell whether the backtick should show or is part of the opening sequence.

 ~~~
-`` `tablespace` ```
+`` `tablespace` ``
 ~~~

 This results in `` `tablespace` ``

 The number of backticks in a paragraph (list, cell,...) should be even.
-If that's not then since version 8.0.0 the last backtick (or group of backticks) survives verbatim.
+If that's not the case then since version 8.0.0 the last backtick (or group of backticks) survives verbatim.
 In earlier versions a closing backtick was added but that violated the specification.

 Therefore this: